PeterDomC/Lifa/README.md

 A.addTransition(t4);
 ```

-Now we specify the initial and the final states of 'A'.
+Now we specify the initial and the final states of the automaton.
 ```
 A.addFinal(p0);
 A.addFinal(p2);